 How To Check Internal Link Structure: Beginner’s Guide

-You might be wondering about what’s all the fuss going around links, internal linking, and SEO these days.
+You might be wondering about what’s all the fuss going around about links, internal linking, and SEO these days.
 Links are one of the most important factors to consider when improving your website’s overall SEO health.
-But before focusing on how links work, it would be good to prioritize determining what link structure best suits your site and how to check internal link structure.
+But before focusing on how links work, it would be good to prioritize determining what link structure best suits your site.

 Internal Linking and URL Structure

 Connecting pages may seem easy, but before making hyperlinks, you should remember that guests should quickly know what is on the other side of a link.
 You can do this by creating URLs that help them navigate your site with ease.

 The text you see on the address bar of your browser while viewing your website is your URL.
 The URL is the thing that starts with either HTTP or www.
 You can tweak your link structure the way you want to, but there are different principles that you should follow to have a good link structure.
 Here are some principles you need to consider:

 - URLs should be readable, meaningful, and simple.

 - Should be clear.

 - URLs shouldn’t have extensions like HTML, doc, pdf, etc.

 - Should be consistent for the whole website.